How to List Education on a CV (Resume): Guide and Examples

 As stated above, a high GPA can be included, as it is here.
 Also, listing some of your main courses will show your employer what your areas of interest are and give you something to discuss at the interview stage.

 Education Section of Resume

 Individual sections seem simple enough, but how does it all fit together?
-Here are some more tips for how to list education on the dedicated education section of your resume:
+Here are some more tips for how to list education on the dedicated resume education section of your resume:

 - The small details matter - Double check your spelling, grammar, and punctuation, and pay attention to formatting.
 Sometimes there are different ways to present information, for example:

 - You can spell out your degree or use abbreviations - Master of Arts becomes MA.

 - You can use periods to separate initials - M.A. (optional).